Azure/azure-sphere-samples/Samples/WifiSetupAndDeviceControlViaBle/README.md

 1. Turn off the power on the nRF52 board and then turn the power on.
 Check that the JLINK drive appears in Windows Explorer.
 LED 5 should be lit (no longer blinking).

 If these steps don't resolve the problem, contact Nordic for more help.

-## License
-For license details, see LICENSE.txt in each directory.

-## Code of Conduct
-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).